OpenStorageNetwork/openstoragenetwork.github.io/content/docs/allocations.md

 - Submit an "Explore ACCESS" proposal type for requests up to 400,000 credits.
-If you're not sure how much of each resource you need, “Explore ACCESS” is an ideal way to get a small ACCESS-CI allocation for test cases and benchmarking.
+If you're not sure how much of each resource you need, “Explore ACCESS” is an ideal way to get a small ACCESS allocation for test cases and benchmarking.
 - Requirement: A project abstract and minimal justification for the resources requested.

 ### Medium projects with established resource requirements